 icon

-Since 6.1.3 version you can edit the rules or create new ones.
-Be aware: a rules file is copied from a Master server to a Slave server.
-You should add a rule with the same name on the Slave server.
-After creating the rule on the Slave server you can manage it via Roxy-WI.
+Starting from version 6.1.3, you can edit existing rules (View/Edit button) or create new ones (Add button).
+Please note that a rules file is copied from the Master server to the Slave server.
+Therefore, you must add a rule with the same name on the Slave server.
+Once the rule is created on the Slave server, you can manage it through Roxy-WI.

 WAF_NGINX overview

-Roxy-WI pre-installs OWASP-CRS rules with default settings.
-If you want to change any parameters you should edit them.
+Roxy-WI comes with OWASP-CRS rules pre-installed using default settings.
+If you need to modify any parameters, you can do so by editing them.
 All parameters are stored in the following directory: /etc/nginx/waf/rules/

-Roxy-WI adds configuration data into the nginx.conf file and enables ModSecurity globally, but keeps it in "off" state by default.
-If you would like to enable it, just press the start button on the WAF page.
+Roxy-WI also adds configuration data to the nginx.conf file and enables ModSecurity globally, but it is set to "off" by default.
+To enable ModSecurity, click start on the WAF page.

-If you want to enable it only for a few domains, you have to add the following settings to a config file (e.g. conf.d/example.com.conf):
+If you want to enable ModSecurity for specific domains only, you will need to add the following settings to a configuration file (e.g. conf.d/example.com.conf):

 icon

-Since 6.1.3 version you can edit the rules or create new ones.
-Be aware: a rules file is copied from a Master server to a Slave server.
-You should add a rule with the same name on the Slave server.
-After creating the rule on the Slave server you can manage it via Roxy-WI.
+Starting from version 6.1.3, you can edit existing rules (View/Edit button) or create new ones (Add button).
+Please note that a rules file is copied from the Master server to the Slave server.
+Therefore, you must add a rule with the same name on the Slave server.
+Once the rule is created on the Slave server, you can manage it through Roxy-WI.

 WAF rules

-You can view the details of each rule by pressing the View button.
-Rules look the way it's shown below:
+You can view the details of each rule by clicking the View/Edit button.
+The rules will be displayed as shown below:

 WAF rule example